Want to get on ODSP but don't know how?

 As part of a resolution of a federal-Ontario clawback dispute over the CCTB (discussed above), in July 2008 Ontario started the monthly-paid "Ontario Child Benefit" (OCB).
 The OCB is administered and paid through the same federal system that administers and pays the CCTB.

-- it coincides with the termination of the Winter Clothing Allowance and the Back-to-School Allowances [see Ch.4, s.2(c) and (d)].
+• it coincides with the termination of the old Winter Clothing Allowance and the Back-to-School Allowance.

-This can help determining the amount of OCB you are entitled to: Online OCB Calculator.
+This link may help determining the amount of OCB you are entitled to: Online OCB Calculator.

 (e) Transition Child Benefit (TCB) (under the OCB Program)

-Just to make life more interesting, while the OCB program started in July 2008, many welfare recipients will take time to fully avail themselves of the program for reasons such as non-filing of income tax (where the OCB is claimed), or for the fact that they were in some type of transition such as having a new child or moving into Ontario.
+While the OCB program started in July 2008, many welfare recipients were slow to fully avail themselves of the program, typically due to non-filing of income tax (which is where the OCB is claimed), or for the fact that they were in some type of transition such as having a new child or moving into Ontario.

-While recipients are technically required to have their 'acts sorted out' respecting these benefits by July 2008 [as at that date the benefits come under the 'duty to realize available resources', see Ch.7, s.7], a "transition child benefit" (TCB) has been established in an attempt to ensure that those not fully up-to-speed are not unduly penalized [Reg s.58.3].
+While recipients were technically required to have this problem sorted out by July 2008 (by keeping their income tax returns, and thus OCB applications, current) - as at that date OCB benefits come under the 'duty to realize available resources', see Ch.7, s.7], a "transition child benefit" (TCB) has been established in an attempt to ensure that those not fully up-to-speed are not unduly penalized [Reg s.58.3].
+These provisions now continued for all situations where OCB and CCTB are, for whatever reason, late in coming into payment.

 Recipients are not required to make any application for the TCB, as the welfare administrator has the duty to calculate and pay it without a request being made.
 The TCB thus differs from the OCB in that it will be paid on the welfare cheque, not through the federal CCTB system.